How Dangerous is Tooth Decay

 Which treatments are used to treat tooth decay?

 The most common treatment for tooth decay is a filling and crown.
 Fillings are made of composite resin, which is a combination of two materials: one that’s hard (like porcelain) and one that’s soft (like plastic).
-The dentist drills down into the tooth to remove decay and then places a small amount of composite resin into the cavity.
-This fills in the gap left by the decay, making it easier for you to eat foods with your teeth without harm to them or any pain from eating those foods.

 Tooth decay is not only painful and costly, but it can lead to serious health issues.
 Prevent tooth decay by making regular trips to the dentist.